ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

 Download installer from installer page https://my.visualstudio.com using your stfc email address.
-Choose Desktop development with C++ from the right check: Windows 10 SDK and MFC and ATL support
+Choose Desktop development with C++ from the right check: the most recent Windows 10 SDK and MFC and ATL support

-#Installing a new Version of Visual Studio
+# Installing a new Version of Visual Studio

 If you are on a new version of visual studio (2019?) then you will need to upgrade various files to take this into account.
 Below is a list of things we needed to do when upgrading to 2017 your list may be different.